-International Women's Day this year was marked numerous events such as protests in South Korea in support of the #MeToo movement and a feminist strike in Spain.
+International Women's Day last year was marked by numerous events such as protests in South Korea in support of the #MeToo movement and a feminist strike in Spain.
 The latter was supported by mayors in Madrid and Barcelona and saw women walking out to highlight sexual and domestic violence as well as a huge gulf in equality

 , particularly the wage gap